**Due to COVID-19, we have made changes to our rules re-submitting app ideas; please click here for more information.**

 - Mentors cannot write/produce any part of the submission for the students.
 This includes writing the code or the business plan or producing the video

-- Mentors cannot take credit for students’ work, use students’ work to your personal or professional advantage or copy/reproduce ideas without the explicit permission of all team members.
+- Mentors cannot take credit for students’ work, use students’ work for their personal or professional advantage, or copy/reproduce ideas without the explicit permission of all team members.

 - You cannot receive any part of the students’ prize money if your team wins.
 It is intended for the girls only.